bakhytgul92/Audit_organizations/README.md

 # Audit_organizations
-This repository contains an organizational dataset and the complete Python code that processes it.\n You need to do the following steps to run Python files.
+This repository contains an organizational dataset and the complete Python code that processes it.

+You need to do the following steps to run Python files.

 1. Create and activate a virtual environment (optional but recommended) python -m venv venv